ipfs-inactive/RFC/README.md

 an RFC through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.

+### Modifications to Accepted RFCs

-Modifications to "active" RFCs can be done in follow-up pull requests.
+Modifications to "Accepted" RFCs can be done in follow-up pull requests.
 We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the